DevonPeroutky/vimplicity/README.md

 # Vimplicity

-Wanted a fully-fledged Neovim setup without the hassle and tears?
-Instantly get a fully-setup, completely configurable Neovim IDE.
+Want a fully-fledged Neovim setup without the hassle and tears?
+Instantly get a fully-setup Neovim IDE that you can configure and extend however you wish.

 [Photo / Gif]